Nahum 1:2-3 “God is jealous, and the Lord avenges;

 Sin is an affront to God’s name.

-The character of God is offended when a person sins…..Regardless of your affiliation to any religion.
-You don’t have to be a Christian to offend Him, you can live like there is no God, claim science is your system and think you move on into oblivion after your death, it really doesn’t matter.
+The character of God is offended when a person sins…..regardless of your affiliation to any religion.
+You don’t have to be a christian to offend God, you can also live like there is no God, claim science is your system and think you will move on into oblivion after your death, it really doesn’t matter.
 Your belief system has no bearing on God’s truth.

 Psalm 102:15 “So the nations shall fear the name of the LORD, And all the kings of the earth Your glory.”

 God’s name, His glory, and His goodness are synonymous.
 It is the goodness of God that leads us to salvation.
 It is by His goodness He showed us His mercy on the cross and it was through His goodness that He delivered us from sin.
-When we reject His goodness, we reject His grace——we are left with condemnation.
+When someone rejects His goodness, they reject His grace and then stand condemned.
+For those who have accepted His grace, there is now no condemnation for they have been sealed by His Spirit.

 Exodus 33:19 “Then He said, “I will make all My goodness pass before you, and I will proclaim the name of the LORD before you.
 I will be gracious to whom I will be gracious, and I will have compassion on whom I will have compassion.”